Misfortune (Christmas with Scrooge)

 “Adell?”
 Norton Cameron came up behind her and put a reassuring hand on her shoulder.

-She forced herself to smile and turned away from the exit doors.
+She forced a smile back on her face before turning away from the exit doors.
 “Let’s get back to that party of ours, shall we?”

 * * *

 Dex’s black BMW easily maneuvered the freshly fallen snow now covering the dark country roads.
 He turned out of the parking lot and as he did, he noticed the imprint of tire tracks.
 Someone had left the party earlier than him and left him a slightly plowed path.
 Turning his attention to the car radio, he plugged his iPhone into the Bluetooth and then selected his favorite playlist before settling back and listening to the music.

 With his attention back on the silent road, he reached the fork in the highway where he would have turned right.
 However, knitting his brow, he slowed the car until it came to a complete halt.
 The other vehicle, the one that owned the tracks he had been following, had taken the road to the left.

 “What idiot would have taken that road on such a night?” he muttered to himself.

 The road ran parallel to the deep valley nicknamed Hungry Hollow.
 Admittedly, the chasm was worthy of its name.
 Over the centuries since it cut through the earth’s surface, it maimed many, while taken the lives of others.
 When the north road had been built, the foundation was difficult to lay because of the hard minerals beneath the rocky surface, so the result was a very winding, and at points, steep decline along the gorge.
 A popular spot for sightseers in the summer with its spectacular views, but only a fool would attempt the road in the winter.
 Especially an icy night as this.